idem-matchmaking/beamable-integration/README.md

 ## Installation
 * [Install Beamable](https://beamable.com)
 * Create an empty microservice with Beamable
-* Configure mandatory parameters in the Beamable -> Your project -> Operate -> Config -> 'Idem' namespace
+* Configure mandatory parameters in the Beamable portal -> Your project -> Operate -> Config -> 'Idem' namespace
 * Install this package either from git link [https://github.com/idem-matchmaking/integration-beamable.git](https://github.com/idem-matchmaking/integration-beamable) or by copying the source into the project
 * Deploy `IdemMicroservice`
 * Use `IdemService` methods to start/stop matchmaking and report game results